 An investment in Two Harbors involves a number of risks.
 Before making an investment decision, you should carefully read and consider the information set forth under the headings "Item 1A.
-Risk Factors" beginning on page 11 of our Annual Report on Form 10-K for the year ended December 31, 2010 and our Quarterly Reports on Form 10-Q for the quarters ended June 30, 2011 and September 30, 2011 (which documents are incorporated herein by reference) and the following summary of risk factors, together with all other information in this prospectus supplement and the accompanying prospectus.
+Risk Factors" of our most recent Annual Report on Form 10-K and subsequent Quarterly Reports on Form 10-Q (which documents are incorporated herein by reference) and the following summary of risk factors, together with all other information in this prospectus supplement and the accompanying prospectus.
 We believe such risk factors, individually or in the aggregate, could cause our actual results to differ significantly from anticipated or historical results.
 In addition to understanding the key risks described below and incorporated herein by reference, investors should understand that it is not possible to predict or identify all risk factors, and consequently, such risk factors are not a complete discussion of all potential risks or uncertainties.